Sevilla

 And so cute!

 Explaining the sources from which he drinks is not easy.
 The artist intelligently transcends the field of languages and also subverts the strict framework of the pictorial.
-Much has been written about the influence of Pop in his work, and the revaluation of the everyday, mundane, expendable and ‘kitsch’ object is evident, but reinterpreted in the way of Oldenburg in ‘The Store’; also a lot about the optimism and joy of living that his pieces give off.
+Much has been written regarding the influence of Pop in his work, and the revaluation of the everyday, mundane, expendable and ‘kitsch’ object is evident, but reinterpreted in the way of Oldenburg in ‘The Store’; also a lot regarding the optimism and joy of living that his pieces give off.
 This would only be a superficial analysis of a proposal that demands much more.
 Behind the innocent appearance, a feeling of strangeness and restlessness remains imprecise, a bias of current aesthetics -as defined by May in ‘The power of cuqui’ (controversial translation of the English term ‘cute’).

 Let’s turn to ‘Candy Eye’.
 Framed between two independent pieces lined with black velvet (mourning and luxury), exclamation marks, question marks or both, two faces, like the Greek theatrical masks of Melpomene (tragedy) and Thalia (comedy), are inseparably superimposed.
-Joy and tears after a brief gesture and an invaluable tear.
+Joy and tears following a brief gesture and an invaluable tear.
 Barriga has understood better than many the meaning of life and the ultimate function of art.